Crystal Palace Area Guide

 Although the site of the Great Exhibition – the iconic Crystal Palace - is long gone, the surrounding parkland offers a great green lung for locals.
 But Crystal Palace still has a distinctly urban vibe, making it popular with young couples, professionals and families alike, who don’t need to venture far for great restaurants and bars.

-Highlights include long-established Joanna’s, Westow House with its live weekend music, the fabulous Crystal Palace Market open kitchen, and the Exhibition Rooms for lovely food and cocktails in the basement.
+Highlights include Westow House with its live weekend music, longstanding and always-welcoming Italian restaurant Lorenzos, and stylish cafe, restaurant and cocktail bar Coopers.
 From 400 Rabbits’ sourdough pizzas and craft ales to traditional dishes from Thai Crystal, this culinary hotspot is the perfect place to meet friends for dinner or celebrate the weekend with family.

 Fantastic furniture and antique shops are dotted around the Triangle in addition to small independent boutiques, making the area a fantastic place to shop.
 Day to day essentials can be found in Westow Street’s Sainsbury’s, and just behind this lays The Secret Garden garden centre.
 The Upper Norwood Library acts as a fantastic community hub, offering everything from author readings to meditation classes to business networking events.
 For fitness lovers the Crystal Palace National Sports Centre boasts a gym, pools, climbing wall, tennis courts, classes and more.
 June’s Crystal Palace Overground Festival is an annual, community-led celebration of arts, music and culture.